leinadher/portfolio/README.md

 # Hi, I'm Daniel

 I'm a data analytics consultant with a background in architecture and real estate.

+I spend most of my time somewhere between data engineering, analytics, automation, AI, and maps.

+I'm especially interested in real estate, sustainability, spatial data, and turning messy real-world problems into things you can query, model, map, or automate.

-I work mainly with data engineering, analytics, automation and AI, often around real estate, sustainability and spatial data.
-Outside of work, I like building small projects to explore new tools, datasets and ideas for my creative outlets.
+Outside of work, I build projects to explore new tools, interesting datasets, and ideas that probably didn't need to exist — but now do.

-## Projects
+## Some of my projects

 ### [GeoWatt ZH](https://github.com/leinadher/GeoWattZH)

-My thesis project from my Master's in Data Science, a machine learning and geospatial analysis tool for geothermal potential assessment in the Canton of Zürich.
+My Master's thesis in Data Science, combining machine learning and geospatial analysis to assess geothermal potential across the Canton of Zürich.
+Put together into a nice web application for easy interface and use.

 ### Amadeus and the Scent of Spring

 A personal game development project built in Godot.

-Still in development and not published.
+Still in development, news to follow soon!"

 ### [Barcelona StreetWatch](https://github.com/leinadher/Barcelona-StreetWatch)

-A small data analysis school project, an ELT and data analysis project exploring traffic accident data from Barcelona.
+An ELT and data analysis project exploring traffic accident data from Barcelona, from raw public data to transformation and analysis.

 ### [Swiss Smartphone Market](https://github.com/leinadher/CIP02.F24_Project)

-Also a school project, exploring web scraping to build an end-to-end ETL pipeline from collection, data transformation, to storage and analysis.
+A web scraping and ETL project for turning the wonderfully inconsistent world of online smartphone listings into structured data for storage and analysis.

 ### [Zürich Dog Register](https://leinadher.shinyapps.io/ml1_final_dogs/)

+Because Zürich publishes dog registry data, and naturally the next step was to apply machine learning to it.

-A school project for Machine Learning, an interactive R project exploring open data from Zürich's dog registry with visualization and machine learning.
+An interactive R/Shiny project exploring Zürich's dog registry through visualization and machine learning.

 ### [Barcelona Airbnb Insights](https://github.com/leinadher/RB01_AirBnB_TwoCities)

-Another small data analysis school project, exploring Airbnb and demographic data in Barcelona in the context of tourism and housing.
+Airbnb, demographics, tourism, housing, and Barcelona.

+An exploratory analysis looking at how these datasets intersect and what they can tell us about (over)tourism and housing patterns in the city.

 ## Tools & Technologies

-I mostly work with Python, SQL, R, Power BI, Tableau, MongoDB, Microsoft Fabric, Azure, Databricks, Git and GitHub.
+I mostly work with Python, SQL, R, Power BI, Tableau, MongoDB, Microsoft Fabric, Azure, Databricks, Git, and GitHub.

-Depending on the project, I also use tools such as QGIS, LlamaIndex, HTML/CSS and Godot.
+Depending on the project, I also use QGIS, LlamaIndex, HTML/CSS, and of course, Godot.

-My architecture background still influences the kind of projects I enjoy: spatial data, sustainability, visualization, real-world systems and anything that combines technical problem-solving with design.
+I came to data through architecture, so I still gravitate toward maps, cities, buildings, sustainability, visualization, and messy real-world systems — especially when technical problem-solving and design overlap.

 [GitHub](https://github.com/leinadher) | [Behance](https://www.behance.net/leinadher)